timothyleejin/tp/docs/DeveloperGuide.md

 <h3 class="developerHeader2">Non-Functional Requirements</h3>

 1. **LinkUp** should work on any Mainstream OS as long as it has Java 17 or above installed.
+2. **LinkUp** shall provide an interface that is easily navigable and usable by first-time users with basic digital literacy.
-2. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-3. **LinkUp** can store up to 1000 contacts without any noticeable difference in performance for typical usage.
+4. **LinkUp** can store up to 1000 contacts without any noticeable difference in performance for typical usage.
-4. **LinkUp** responds to your inputs within 2 seconds.
+5. **LinkUp** responds to your inputs within 2 seconds.
-5. **LinkUp** is usable even if you're _non-tech savvy_ and have never used **LinkUp** before.
-6. Data from **LinkUp** will not be able to be sent to other users easily through **LinkUp**.
+6. Data from **LinkUp** is stored in your computer and cannot be sent to other users through the app.
-7. **LinkUp** should validate all input data and show clear error messages if the input data is invalid.
+8. **LinkUp** should validate all input data and show clear error messages if the input data is invalid.
-8. **LinkUp** should automatically save any changes to contacts every minute or after significant update to prevent data loss
+9. **LinkUp** should automatically save any changes to contacts.
+10. Should a data file be corrupted, **LinkUp** will load an empty list of contacts.
-9. **Linkup** will maintain consistent coding standards and 75% automated test coverage to ensure long term project health
+11. **Linkup** will maintain consistent coding standards and 75% automated test coverage to ensure long-term project health.
+12. **LinkUp** should prevent duplication of contacts with the same name, phone number, email, and telegram handle.
+13. ⁠Should allow *LinkUp* to be packaged in a file (eg. ⁠`.jar` ⁠file) for ease of distribution and deployment.

 <h3 class="developerHeader2">Glossary</h3>

 1. Mainstream OS: Windows, Linux, Unix, MacOS
-2. Non tech-savvy: Someone who has low experience and skill in using technology
+2. Basic digital literacy: The ability to perform fundamental computer operations such as downloading and installing software, typing commands, and navigating interfaces
 3. GUI: Graphical User Interface
 4. CLI: Command Line Interface
 4. JDK: Java Development Kit
 5. MSS: Main Success Scenario
-6. CRM : Customer Relationship Management System
+6. CRM: Customer Relationship Management System

 --------------------------------------------------------------------------------------------------------------------